ritchieng/deep-learning-wizard/docs/database/intro.md

 disqus:

 # Scalable Database for Deep Learning

-Our main open-source programming languages and libraries are Python, C++, Apache Cassandra, RapidSQL and Bash.
+=== "Tools You Will Learn To Use"
+    - Python
+    - C++
+    - Apache CassandraDB
+    - BlazingSQL

 This is a critical part of production deployment of deep learning algorithms.